Tripartite ATP-independent periplasmic transporter: Substrate binding protein (SBP)

 Following the first structure of a TRAP SBP in 2005, there are now over 10 different structures available.
 They all have very similar overall structures, with two globular domains linked by a hinge.
 The substrate binding site is formed by both the domains which enclose the substrate.
 A highly conserved arginine residue in the TRAP SBPs forms a salt bridge with a carboxylate group on the substrate, which is important for substrate recognition.

 Membrane subunits

-The first structure of the membrane domains was solved for the sialic acid transporter from Haemophilus influenzae.
-Confirmed by another TRAP transporter structure, the structures reveal a monomeric elevator-like transport mechanism for TRAP transporter.
-While the larger M-subunit forms the stator- and elevator-domain, the Q-subunit seems to enlarge and stabilize the stator-domain of the monomeric transporter.
-Current models suggest a binding of the SBP with both functional parts of the transporter, the stator- and elevator domain, and show a matched conformational coupling between the inward-open and outward-open state of the membrane subunits to the opened and closed state of the SBP.
+The first structures of the membrane subunits were determined for the fused sialic acid transporter from Haemophilus influenzae and the non-fused sialic acid transporter from Photobacterium profundum.
+The structures support an elevator-like mechanism of transport.
+While the larger M-subunit forms the elevator or transport domain, the Q-subunit extends the scaffold domain of the transporter.
+The location of the substrate-binding site within the transport domain was confirmed by structures of SiaQM from Fusobacterium nucleatum and the isethionate transporter IseQM from Oleidesulfovibrio alaskensis.
+These structures were all determined as monomers, although the H. influenzae system has been shown to form dimers via the scaffold domain.
+Current models suggest binding of the SBP with both functional parts of the transporter, the scaffold and the elevator domain, and show a matched conformational coupling between the inward-facing and outward-facing states of the membrane subunits to the opened and closed states of the SBP.